geethna/foss-blog-1/README.md

 ## Introduction
-This is the platform for updating all our blogs from our Foss team members.
+This is the platform for updating all the blogs from our Foss team members.
 Subscribe the website and get instant updates about the blogs and interesting topics.

 ## Features